 If evacuating in an emergency, what to do with your pet?
 Take them with you!
 Download the Pet Evacuation Brochure.

 Address: 455 F. Edward Hebert Blvd., Belle Chasse, LA 70037

 8am – 3pm Monday thru Friday

 (Animal Control staff is on-call during the weekends and holidays.
 Animal issues during those periods of time are handled by Plaquemines Parish Sheriff’s Department.
 Contact them at 504-564-2525 and an officer will be dispatched if deemed necessary.)

 Animal Control Admission Hours

-All animal admissions are accepted from Plaquemines Parish.
-Neither Animal Control, nor PAWS, can admit animals from out of Plaquemines Parish.
+All animal admissions are accepted from Plaquemines Parish ONLY.
+Neither Animal Control, nor PAWS, can admit animals from outside of Plaquemines Parish.
 If you live in or find an animal in a surrounding parish, contact Animal Control for that parish directly.